 Installers and service providers used by TECs are equally important.
-This is why we are establishing a list preferred local providers that share in our vision and way of working within the community.
+This is why we maintain a list preferred local providers that share in our vision and way of working within the community.

 More information on how TECs works can be found in our Publicity & Marketing Strategy available as part of our published Documents.

 Any project will have to be both financially and environmentally viable.
-We are very keen that as much of the energy as possible generated by our RE installations is consumed on site.
+We are very keen that as much of the energy as possible generated by our Renewable installations is consumed on site.
 The project will also need to be in line with TECs’ vision, aims and objectives.
-Appropriate commercial agreements with these organisations for Renewable technologies will be negotiated to achieve an equitable benefit/risk sharing arrangement.
+Appropriate commercial agreements with these organisations for Renewable and Energy Saving technologies will be negotiated to achieve an equitable benefit/risk sharing arrangement.

-We received seed funding (15th Dec, for £4,000 from DCC) to implement phase-1 of the project which was completed in July 2015.
+We received seed funding (15th Dec, for £4,000 from Devon County Council and the Esmee Fairbairn foundation delivered by Regen SW) to implement phase-1 of the project which was completed in July 2015.
 This has established our vision, aims and objectives, submitted TECs and its founder Directors for registration with the Financial Conduct Authority (FCA) and established a team to deliver our Business Plan in line with the processes we have defined in this phase.

 Having been registered with the FCA (CBS number 7210) in September 2015, we then embarked on phase-2 with support from Teign Housing, Templer Academy Schools Trust, Two Valleys Community Energy, Transition Newton Abbot, The Avenue Church and Teignbridge District Council.
 This phase has focused on delivering our first successful installation (~50kWp PV) at Teign School in Kingsteignton.